MilesCranmer/AirspeedVelocity.jl/README.md

 by copying the example: [`.github/workflows/benchmark_pr.yml`](https://github.com/MilesCranmer/AirspeedVelocity.jl/blob/master/.github/workflows/benchmark_pr.yml).

-Every time a PR is submitted to your package, this workflow will run and generate plots of the performance of the PR against the default branch.
+Every time a PR is submitted to your package, this workflow will run and generate plots of the performance of the PR against the default branch, as well as a markdown table, showing whether the PR improves or worsens performance:

 ## Related packages